 Training is essential once you've signed up to Race for Life Hike, so we're here to support you.

 Don't worry if you're a newbie, a stroller or a strider.
 As soon as you start training we know you'll love walking in the great British countryside to beat cancer sooner.

 Our 12 week plan will help you find time, vary terrain and offer advice on the tools you need to cross the finish line.
-Plus our Fit in 5 plan and Stretching Guide contain exercises you can do at home to help build strength and endurance.
+We've also got a 0-60 minute training plan and a plan to help you build up your hiking.

 Your Season Pass

 When you enter Race for Life Hike, you'll receive a Season Pass in the post.
 You can use this for free entry into unlimited Race for Life 5k and 10k events to help you train.
 Just take your pass and your ID to the blue admin tent on the day to register and soak up the atmosphere.